mohantalachutla/mfe-product/README.md

-# mfe-starter-react
+# mfe-product-react

-The is a react mfe starter app
+The is a react mfe product app

 ## Installation